Family Caregiving Tips: Cooking for Your Loved One

 Older adults have about the same nutritional needs as a young adult, but with some differences:

 Older adults need fewer calories.
 Too many calories can result in weight gain.
 It is important that older adults eat nutrient-dense foods, which are foods with fewer calories, but more nutrients.
-These include fruits, vegetables, whole grains, low-fat or fat-free milk products, seafood, lean meats, eggs, peas, beans and nuts.
+These include fruits, vegetables, whole grains, low-fat or fat-free milk products, seafood, lean meats, eggs, beans, peas, lentils and nuts.
 The amount of calories an older adult consumes on a daily basis is dependent on their activity level: individuals who are not that active should consume between 1,600 and 2,000 calories daily.

 The best carbohydrate-containing foods are whole grains, vegetables, fruits and legumes.